 It’s time to expect more from mobile reminder services and leverage them to drive patient engagement.

 Both of these types of reminders snuff your patient’s desire to communicate, and that’s exactly what we don’t want.
 As providers, we should be encouraging patient communication.
 That’s the only way we can optimize our crammed schedules, stay on top of developing symptoms, and deliver exceptional healthcare.
 Here are a few ways you can change the way you use mobile reminders to boost patient engagement and keep your patients happy.

 Several providers to this day only offer one-way mobile reminders.
 The message goes out to the patient and the patient is not asked to respond.

 You have an appointment with Dr. John Doe on Wednesday, 4/1/2020 @ 4 PM.

-Messages like this just aren’t ideal for patient engagement.
+Messages like this are terrible for patient engagement.
 Asking the patient to respond to a text message means more than you think–it’s asking them to play an active role in their care through that response.

 Adding a two-way response feature doesn’t mean more work for you.
-Luma’s reminder system helps you triage patient’s incoming text messages with you having to lift a finger.
-For example, a patient replies, asking to cancel an appointment.
-Here are some actual responses we’ve gotten:
+Luma Health’s reminder system helps you triage patient’s incoming text messages with you having to lift a finger.
+For example, here are some actual patient responses to appointment reminders via Luma Health.

 - hello, i have an appointment for 4:30 today with dr. xxxx. unfortunately i am going to have to reschedule. i woke up with a stomachache and was only able to sleep two hours. i am texting instead of calling because i have poor cell reception indoors.

 Instead of just canceling the appointment and leaving it up to the patient to reschedule (and missing some very valuable patient information in these texts!), we can help them find that next appointment on the spot and alert key staff to messages with critical health information.
 As health care providers, we should remove as many barriers to access to care as we can.